FRCTeam3543/Robot-2018-2019/README.md

 		}
 	}

+In Java, you use a class by making an _instance_ of it using the `new` operator: `MyProgram p = new MyProgram;`.

 #### package

 At the top of a `.java` class file, you see a _package_ statement that identifies what package ("group") the class file belongs to.
 Even though the `Robot.java` file is in the `team3543/robot` folder, you still need to put `package team3543.robot;` at the top of the file.

 #### import

 At the top of a `.java` class file, you may also see a set of `import` statements.
 These refer to class files in another _package_.
-I  order to use a class file from a different package, you need to add an `import` statement for it.
+In order to use a class file from a different package, you need to add an `import` statement for it.
 The equivalent in an Arduino program is when you use `#include "somelibrary.h"`.
 An `import some.package.*;` statement (enging in `.*`) means "import all the classes in that package".
 So, in classes for Subsystems (e.g. `DriveLine`), you'll see `import` statements for classes from the WPI toolkit for sensors and actuators, like `AnalogGyro`.
 A class file can't `import` a class from another package that has the exact same name as a class in its own package.
 Instead, you need to need to refer to the class in the other package by its "full name":

 	// I've called my class "Joystick", so if I want to refer to the Joystick class in the WPI library I have to be specific class Joystick extends edu.wpi.first.wpilibj.Joystick {